-Master Infrastructure Financing and Financing Documents: On June 20, 2024 the City Commission/CRA Board approved the issuance by the CRA of approximately \$65 Million in Project Bond Funds primarily for the Infrastructure (drainage, roadways etc.) within the Master Project.
-Around \$3M of the proceeds will be to reimburse the CRA for costs incurred on the NW 6th Ave streetscape improvement project in order to provide additional cash on hand for the CRA to be utilized for additional land acquisition in the Downtown redevelopment area.
+Master Infrastructure Financing: On June 20, 2024 the City Commission/CRA Board approved the issuance by the CRA of approximately \$65 Million in Project Funds primarily for the Infrastructure (drainage, roadways etc.) within the Master Project.
 Based on the City Commission/CRA approval of the MDA, inclusive of the approval of City/CRA obligations under the MDA, on May 14th the City Commission and CRA Board will be required to approve the related financing documents for the CRA Bonds.
-In order to allow for a cushion to accommodate any debt service reserve fund that the market may require when the CRA issues its bonds (anticipated in 2026), it is recommended by the CRA's financial advisor (PFM), that a not to exceed amount of \$75M be authorized for the CRA bond issue.
-It is anticipated that the maximum annual debt service for the bonds would be around \$6.7M at a rate of around 5.2%, financed through 2049 (total debt service estimated at \$135M).
-The Northwest CRA District has sufficient annual tax increment revenue being generated today to cover the anticipated annual debt service for the bonds through maturity. (see Northwest District projection at Attachment 3).
-Please also refer to Attachment 4 for more detailed discussion of the CRA draft Bond documents incorporated as part of this agenda item.
+It is anticipated that the maximum annual debt service for the bonds would be \$5.7M at a rate of around 5.2%, financed through 2049 (total debt service of around \$113M).
+The Northwest CRA District has sufficient annual tax increment revenue being generated today to cover the anticipated annual debt service for the bonds through maturity of the bonds.

-Civic Facilities Financing Certificates of Participation (COPs): On June 20, 2024, as part of the MDA, the

-City Commission/CRA approved two means of financing the City's civic facilities.
+Civic Facilities Financing Certificates of Participation (COPs): On June 20, 2024, as part of the MDA, the City Commission/CRA approved two means of financing the City's civic facilities.
 Civic Facilities initially approved as part of the MDA included: